carlosperello/newrelic-formula/README.md

 ================

 A saltstack formula that installs newrelic agent.
+It supports Debian, Ubuntu, Red Hat Enterprise Linux 5 & 6 and any other RedHat based distribution like CentOS 5 & 6 or Oracle Linux 5/6.

 > **note**
 >
 >    See the full [Salt Formulas installation and usage instructions][].